A-DSL/utility-functions/README.md

 # utility-functions
-Set of javascript files that each contain a function.
+This is a collection of javascript files that each contain a single function/set of related functions.
 These functions are useable in any ES6 Javascript file.
 Feel free to snag 'em!